one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ### Step-1:
 `FOR MAVEN PROJECTS:`
-- Add `Dockerfile` and `docker-compose.yml` file to the working directory.
+- Add `Dockerfile` and `docker-compose.yml` files to the working directory.
 Then the project structure would be as shown below.

 ```